 Our podcast and our platform is nonpartisan.
 That isn’t just a feel-good adjective on the front of the KidNuz website.
 It is the core of what we built two and a half years ago.
 We have no desire, consciously or subconsciously, to sway our young listeners in one direction or the other.
 Our only goal is to get them interested in news by making current events understandable, providing both sides, and hopefully, tapping into enough curiosity that they start asking questions.
 Kids who ask why today.. will be critical thinkers tomorrow.
 That is the beginning, middle and end of what we’re hoping for.

-To say the past few weeks have been a challenge would be an understatement.
+To say covering the news in January was a challenge would be an understatement.
 But it wasn’t the management of unprecedented, rapid-fire, supercharged events that taxed us.
 We’re built for that; my team and I have decades of experience writing and reporting in real-time on everything from the trial of OJ Simpson to the impeachment of Bill Clinton, The Oklahoma City Bombing to 9/11 and the Bush-Gore election.
 We know news.
 We are committed to fairness.
 We have our own kids that we want to inform yet protect, the same way we do yours.

 Fortunately, most of our viewers think we are succeeding..